Carthage College: History

 The Great Depression and World War II lowered enrollment to 131 students in 1943, but enrollment increased again after the war as a result of the G.I.
 Bill.

 After years of financial challenges, shifts in Lutheran synodical support, and searches for a suitable location, Carthage's board of trustees voted unanimously in 1957 to open a campus in Kenosha, Wisconsin.
 The lakeshore campus was dedicated on October 14, 1962.

 By 1962, the college launched an era of growth.
 The next decade brought a period of continuous expansion.
 Enrollment increased fivefold, endowment tripled, and physical assets increased 600 percent.
-In fall 1995, Carthage enrolled 1,527 full-time students, setting a new record.
+In fall 2025, Carthage enrolled 3,036 students, setting a new record.
 Since 2001, the college has invested more than $130 million in new construction, major renovations, and technological acquisition.

 Expansion

 In 2001, the Hedberg Library opened its doors, adjoining the H. F. Johnson Center for the Fine Arts.
 The library won Wisconsin Library of the Year in 2004.
 The library also won the Highsmith Award in 2007 for Family Fun Night, a program for community members that encourages learning for children from 2 to 13.
 The former Ruthrauff Library was renovated into the A. W. Clausen Center for World Business, opening in 2004.

 The Tarble Athletic and Recreation Center opened in 2001, and the former Physical Education Center was rebuilt and renamed the Tarble Arena, opening in 2009.

 In fall 2011, a new student union opened on the site of the former W. F. Seidemann Natatorium.
 It houses a new press box, new bleachers, a new and larger bookstore, new dining options, a campus "living room", a new dining room, a 200-seat theatre, an art gallery, and a gaming area.
 In April 2012 the student center was formally dedicated and named the Campbell Student Union in honor of retiring President F. Gregory Campbell and his wife, Barbara, for their 25 years of service to Carthage.
 President Campbell retired in August 2012.